 As I was speaking at a national conference for educators, another teacher came up afterwards and asked “how can I get a job like yours?”

 This is NOT the first time I’ve heard this question.
 I’ve had teachers chase me out to the parking lot to ask me.
 My old coworkers text me constantly about it.
 And I’ve even had a principal DM me asking if I can help him get a job!
-So, I’ve decided to make an online career coaching course for teachers to help them transition into a new market.
+So, I’ve decided to make my online course for teachers leaving the classroom to help them transition into a new market.

 Why do I feel guilty?